NCCR-AntiResist/data-manager-assignment/README.md

 We need a data organization that links

-  * The resistance information
+  * the resistance information
   * the Illumina data
   * the nanopore data
   * the assemblies
-  * the records on SRA
+  * the records on SRA and genbank

 ### [illumina_data.tree](illumina_data.tree)